Pedro Hernández (soccer, born 1999)

 Pedro Hernández (born August 14, 1999) is an American soccer player who plays as a midfielder for Chattanooga Red Wolves SC in the USL League One.

 Career

 College

 Hernández attended California State University, Monterey Bay in 2017 to play college soccer, going on to make 56 appearances for the Otters, scoring 16 goals and tallying eight assists.
 He was also a member of the 2019 and 2020 CCAA All–Academic teams.

 Professional

 On January 21, 2022, Hernández signed with USL League One club Chattanooga Red Wolves.
 He made his professional debut on April 2, 2022, appearing as an 83rd–minute substitute in a 1–1 draw with Forward Madison.
+Hernandez returned to Chattanooga for the 2023 and 2024 seasons.

+Hernandez transitioned into an attacking role as a forward and attacking midfielder after spending his professional year largely as an outside back.
+This change in position resulted in a career season in 2025, scoring 10 league goals, only the fifth Red Wolves player to score double digits over a single USL League One season.
+He had scored two league goals in each of his previous three professional seasons.
+He made his 100th appearance for Chattanooga in their 2-1 victory over Westchester SC on October 27, 2025.